kubos/kubos/User_App_on_iOBC.md

 - Check that the iOBC is turned on and connected to your computer
 - Check that no other vagrant images are running.
 Only one VM can have control of the USB, so it may be that another instance currently has control of the device.
-You can shutdown a vagrant image with the command 'vagrant halt'
+You can shutdown a vagrant image with the command `vagrant halt`
-- Verify that the USB is showing up within the vagrant environment with the 'lsusb' command.
+- Verify that the USB is showing up within the vagrant environment with the `lsusb` command.
 You should see an FTDI device
 - Verify that the USB has been mapped to a linux device.
-Issue the command 'ls /dev'.
+Issue the command `ls /dev`.
 You should see a /dev/ttyUSB* device.
-If you don't, try rebooting your vagrant image ('vagrant halt', 'vagrant up')
+If you don't, try rebooting your vagrant image (`vagrant halt`, `vagrant up`)

 "Transfer Failed: Connection Failed"

 - The SDK was unable to connect to the iOBC
 - Verify that the USB has been mapped to a linux device.
-Issue the command 'ls /dev'.
+Issue the command `ls /dev`.
 You should see a /dev/ttyUSB* device.
-If you don't, try rebooting your vagrant image ('vagrant halt', 'vagrant up')
+If you don't, try rebooting your vagrant image (`vagrant halt`, `vagrant up`)
 - If this error occurs after the transfer process has started, then the SDK likely lost connection to the iOBC.
 Verify that the board is still correctly connected and powered and try the flash command again.

 "Transfer Failed: Invalid Password"

 - The SDK was unable to log into the iOBC.
-Verify that the password is correctly defined in your config.json file by issuing the 'kubos config' command.
+Verify that the password is correctly defined in your config.json file by issuing the `kubos config` command.

 System appears to have hung